McDaMastR/CollatzConjectureSimulator/synchronisation.md

 # Vulkan Synchronisation

-A description of Vulkan synchronisation within the program.
+A description of the Vulkan synchronisation that occurs within Collatz Conjecture Simulator.

 ## Legend